AtlasMountains/personal-finance-club/README.md

 v1.0.1

-- bugfix: adding new tags
+- Bugfix: adding new tags

 v1.1

-- updated this readme
+- Updated this readme
-- ability to show/hide charts.
+- Ability to show/hide charts.
-- the form to make a new transaction is more responsive (big improvement on small screen).
+- The form to make a new transaction is more responsive (big improvement on small screen).

 v1.2